 One of the most meaningful traditions families can establish is to serve one another.
 “Sibling” and “rivalry” seem to be words that go together, but this annual tradition can turn “sibling” and “service” into words that go together.

-The oldest child can set the example for younger siblings by being the first one to receive The Giving Ghost.
+The oldest child can set an example for younger siblings by being the first one to receive The Giving Ghost.
 Quiet as a ghost, they sneak a kind note into their sibling’s shoe, make their bed, or clean up their toys.
 The Giving Ghost is left behind to let the sibling know that something nice has happened.
 Then that child performs a ghostly service and leaves the ghost behind.

 To make the ghost, tie a thread or piece of string around a lollipop and then run it through some loosely woven linen.
 You could even use a paper tissue and tie the string on the outside.
 Use a black marker to draw on the eyes and mouth.
 Boo!
 A new Halloween family tradition has been born in your family to help teach love and service.